WarpZephyr/GucPackageUpdate/README.md

 Most users will need the x64 installer.
 This program has only been tested on Windows x64.

+Users will need to copy the ".rap" files used to decrypt the DLC content to the "/Assets/rap/" folder.
+This is necessary to be able to decrypt and encrypt the packagelists.
+These rap files should be found alongside DLC PKGs used to install content in the first place.
+RPCS3, and probably a real PS3, will store the rap files here when installed:
+/dev_hdd0/home/00000001/exdata/

 # Usage
 This tool does not have a GUI.
 Instead a user drags and drops the packagelist folder into GucPackageUpdate.exe.